mzattera/predictive-powers/docs/index.md

 # predictive-powers 0.5.0

 **These instructions are for version 0.5.0 of the library (latest release).
-Please notice there might be changes if you use code from thhe repository direclty.**
+Please notice there might be changes if you use code from the repository direclty.**

 **`predictive-powers` is a library to easily create autonomous [agents](#agents) using generative AI (GenAI) services.
 It has been featured in a chapter of the book